Qubik65536/resume/resume.typ

   homepage: "vanierfloss.club",
   github: "Vanier-FLOSS-Club",
 )
+- Built and maintained the software and infrastructure used by the club.
-- Lead club members for developing software used by the club (e.g. club website).
+- Led and mentored club members in developing software projects used by the club.

 // #experience(
 //   title: "Co-Founder & Translation Team Leader",